expo/expo/docs/versions/v30.0.0/sdk/payments.md

 title: Payments
 ---

-Expo includes support for payments through [Stripe](https://stripe.com/) and [Apple Pay](https://www.apple.com/apple-pay/) on iOS via ExpoKit, and Stripe and Android Pay on Android.
+Expo includes support for payments through [Stripe](https://stripe.com/) and [Apple Pay](https://www.apple.com/apple-pay/) on iOS via ExpoKit, and Stripe on Android (plus Android Pay via ExpoKit).

 Need more help than what's on the page?
 The Payments module is largely based off [tipsi-stripe](https://github.com/tipsi/tipsi-stripe).
 The documentation and questions there may prove helpful.